Longer Lives for Diabetics

 “Diabetes leads to many complications and shorter life spans,” said Edward Gregg, the study’s lead author and chief of epidemiology and statistics in CDC’s Division of Diabetes Translation.
 “The fact that we found substantially lower death rates in both men and women was very encouraging,” he said.

-But generally, diabetics are still prone to die younger compared to those that do not have diabetes.
+But generally, diabetics are still prone to die younger compared to those who do not have diabetes.
 Experts say that a diabetes diagnosis typically means ten years of life lost.

-Better diabetes management, better diabetes awareness campaign, a healthier lifestyle and improved medical treatment are most likely the factors for the drop in diabetes deaths.
+Better diabetes management, better diabetes awareness campaigns, a healthier lifestyle, and improved medical treatment are most likely the factors for the drop in diabetes deaths.

 “Taking care of your heart through healthy lifestyle choices is making a difference, but Americans continue to die from a disease that can be prevented,” said Ann Albright, Ph.D., R.D., director of CDC’s Division of Diabetes Translation.
 “Although the cardiovascular disease death rate for people with diabetes has dropped, it is still twice as high as for adults without diabetes.”

-While the number of people dying due to diabetes-related illness is decreasing, the number of Americans who are diagnosed with diabetes are fast increasing.
+While the number of people dying due to diabetes-related illness is decreasing, the number of Americans who are diagnosed with diabetes is fast increasing.
 CDC estimates that 25.8 million Americans have diabetes.
 The number of people with diabetes has tripled since 1980.
 Most are diagnosed with type 2 diabetes.
 This also suggests that there is a fast-increasing rate of Americans who are obese.
+Your health insurance plan can play a crucial role in managing diabetes, helping you access screenings, treatments, and preventive care to lower your risk.

-For more information about diabetes or for a screening contact your health care provider or call your medical insurance carrier to find a physician in your area.
+For more information about diabetes or a screening contact your health care provider or call your health insurance carrier to find a physician in your area.